OKayInc/CoolPBX/readme.md

 What is [CoolPBX](https://okay.network/)?
 --------------------------------------

-[CoolPBX](https://okay.network/) is a for from the original FusionPBX project.
+[CoolPBX](https://okay.network/) is a fork from the original FusionPBX project.
 It can be used as a single or domain based multi-tenant PBX, carrier grade switch, call center server, fax server, VoIP server, voicemail server, conference server, voice application server, multi-tenant appliance framework and more.
 [FreeSWITCH™](https://freeswitch.com) is a highly scalable, multi-threaded, multi-platform communication platform.

 It provides the functionality your business needs and brings carrier grade switching, and corporate-level phone system features to small, medium, and large businesses.